2004 United States presidential election in North Dakota

 The 2004 United States presidential election in North Dakota took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 North Dakota was won by incumbent President George W. Bush by a 27.36% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise considered as a safe red state.
-The state has voted Republican in all but five presidential elections since statehood.
+The state has voted Republican in all but six presidential elections since statehood.
 In 2004, George W. Bush defeated John Kerry with 62.86% of the vote, even as incumbent Democratic Senator Byron Dorgan overwhelmingly won re-election to the senate on the same ballot.
 The state's population of about 650,000 is little changed from what it was 80 years ago, as North Dakota is one of seven states with the minimum of three electoral votes.